Brussels-London geometry seminar

 University College, King's College, Queen Mary's College, and Imperial College.

-To attend this event, you should register in advance.
+To attend this event, you must register in advance.

 Registration

 Registration is free, but necessary in order that we know how many people to cater for.
-In order to register for the seminar please send an email, by the 11th September, to Joel Fine.
+In order to register for the seminar please fill in this form by 19th January.
 Lunch will be provided for all registered attendees.

 Register